grzegorznowak/ansible-elasticsearch/README.md

 ## Molecule Tests

-* remember to invoke `sudo sysctl -w vm.max_map_count=262144` on the host before running any tests/playbooks
+* ivoke `sudo sysctl -w vm.max_map_count=262144` on the host before running any tests/playbooks
-* otherwise refer to the molecule manual for the basic usage
+* otherwise refer to the molecule's manual for the basic usage

 ## Testing